treywood10/website/content/authors/trey-wood/_index.md

     url: https://polisci.as.uky.edu

 # Short bio (displayed in user profile at end of posts)
-bio: Former academic and United Nations peacekeeping scholar turned data scientist.
+bio: Evolved from an academic background and United Nations peacekeeping research into the field of data science.

 # Interests to show in About widget
 interests: